solid/webid-profile/notes/use-cases.md

 * Alice wants to connect her alternative profiles to her WebID so that she can select which one to use for different apps.
 She has a profile for work, with a professional-looking profile picture and her full name, and she also has a profile she keeps private and only uses for dating apps, with only her first name and a different profile picture.

-* Alice wants to connect her other social accounts to her WebID profile, so that people interfacing with her Solid Profile know which accounts are legitimate/belong to her.
+* Alice wants to connect her other social accounts to her WebID profile, so that people interfacing with her Solid Profile know which accounts are legitimate (i.e., belong to her).

 * Alice is a whistleblower and wants to post information online that, if tied to her real identity, could put her in danger.
 Her profile then consists of only a pseudonym, so that people interfacing with the information she posts know it all comes from a particular whistleblower, but without exposing her identity.